jonaskello/graphql-hooks-normcache-example/README.md

 # graphql-hooks-normcache-example

-Using graphql-hooks with graphql-norm to create a graphql client with normalized cache",
+Using graphql-hooks with graphql-norm to create a graphql client with normalized cache.

 ## Description